corylennox/Betting-Exchange/README.md

 This project contains the front and back end of a betting exchange.

+## Setting up after pulling

+In the root project directory, run the following command:
+### `sh setup.sh`

+If you're on a Windows machine, run the above command via your VSCode terminal

 ## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

 ### `npm run all`